techreturners/js_coding_exercises/docs/exercise003.md

 2. Work through the challenges in the `challenges/exercise003.js` file, adding and committing your work as you go.

-NB Take a look at previous instructions for how to only run individual test files, and individual tests.

 Once you have completed these challenges you can move onto the next ones: [Exercises 004 - Docs](./exercise004.md)

 You're doing great! 🙌